kartonfarkas/api_docs/source/suite/contacts/checking_internal_contact_ids.rst

      - The value of the key field has not been provided or is empty.
    * - 400
      - 2008
-     - No contact found with the specified external ID.
+     - No contact found with the specified external ID
      - There is no match for the specified ID.
    * - 400
      - 2010
-     - More than one contact found with the specified external ID.
+     - More than one contact found with the specified external ID
      - There is more than one contact selected.